nmushegian/minicash-wikidocs/pages/properties.md

 public:: true

 - The following hard-coded constants and functions define minicash at a high level.
 With these, different developers could come up with close to identical systems.
 The purpose of the specification is to define minicash down to the exact byte layout.
+	-
+- There are two basic forms that define the minicash system:
+	- a [[tick]] is a minicash transaction
+	- a [[tock]] is a minicash block header
+- The minicash spec also defines a [[tack]], which is a convention for chunking transactions
+- These three structures are used in the core message types used to define full node equivalence.
+All clients must implement these messages, but they can also invent more efficient ones
+	-
+-
 	- There are at most `7` inputs and at most `7` outputs per [[tick]].
 	- There are at most `2^17 == 131072` ticks per [[tock]].
 	- The time between tocks is exactly `57` seconds.